 Make a careful assessment of your available options.
-If you or your spouse choose to leave, what is the plan for returning to work and when?
+If you or a loved one chooses to leave, what’s the plan for returning to work and when?
 Remember that Social Security draws on your highest 35 years of income, so taking a few years out may affect the amount you eventually receive.

-And if you or your spouse takes this path, Schultz says it’s important to stay engaged in your industry or network to make your transition back smoother.
-“Stay informed in the industries that you are interested in, then stay connected to people and meet with them regularly to keep abreast of what's going on,” she adds.
+And if you take this path, Schultz says it’s important to stay engaged in your industry or network to make your transition back smoother.
+“Stay informed in the industries that you’re interested in, then stay connected to people and meet with them regularly to keep abreast of what's going on,” she adds.
 “You've got to remain relevant, and you've certainly got to stay educated.
 That will help you return to the workplace, when and if the time is right for you.”

 Wherever you are in your financial journey, Schultz recommends talking to a financial professional.
 “There are lots of things that people can do to boost their financial picture,” she says, “but everybody is unique.”
 You may have a 401(k) plan that you can borrow against, but only do this as a last resort.
 Instead, she suggests managing a disciplined budget, moving assets around or even selling personal goods.

 Whatever you decide to do, Schultz has some simple advice: Take the time to make an educated and informed decision.
 “My biggest recommendation is to breathe,” she adds.
 “Recognize you're not alone.
 There are resources.
 Take very deliberate and intentional steps to get your house in order before you make the decision.”